coaxial/ansible-role-mailcow/README.md

 - Up and running Ubuntu host (other distros not supported for now)
 - Docker
-- A borg backup repository (cf. https://borgbackup.readthedocs.org/en/latest/quickstart.html)
+- A borg backup repository if backups are enabled (cf. https://borgbackup.readthedocs.org/en/latest/quickstart.html)
 - SSH keys and passphrase matching the borg repo

 ## Variables